Home remedy treatment for dry sockets. -

 ◀ Our previous page discusses how dentists treat dry sockets.

-- Risk Factors / Prevention - Part 1
+- Risk Factors & Prevention - Part 1 - Blood clot loss.
+Surgical trauma.
+A history of having dry sockets.

-- Risk Factors / Prevention - Part 2
+- Risk Factors & Prevention - Part 2 - Smoking, Oral contraceptives, Age, Tooth location, Oral bacteria.

 Related pages -